NeuroPDE+: A Scalable Neuromorphic PDE Accelerator Based on Spintronic and Ferroelectric Devices: Experiments and Evaluation

-In this cycle, the MCPT-Solver starts in the state ``0000" (decimal 0), and generates the result ``1000" (decimal 8).
-By performing MC simulations on the $2^4$ possible initial states of the 4-bit sequence and constructing a sequence based on the relationship between previous states and next states, we can obtain the random numbers sequence generated by the MCPT-Solver in the SPICE simulation.
+In the cycle shown in Fig.~\ref{fig15}, the STU starts in the state ``0000" (decimal 0), and the generated result is ``1000" (decimal 8).
+By performing MC simulations on the $2^4$ possible initial states of the 4-bit sequence and constructing a decimal sequence based on the relationship between pre-generation and post-generation states, we can obtain the random events sequence sampled by the STU in the SPICE simulation.